-Later on in the episode, Satine confesses that she loves Obi-Wan, and he admits that he would’ve left the Jedi Order for her.
-This revelation is one of the most exciting parts of the arc, especially in juxtaposition to Anakin and Padmé’s secret relationship.
+Later in the episode, Satine confesses that she loves Obi-Wan, and he admits he would've left the Jedi Order for her.
+This revelation comprises one of the most exciting parts of the arc, especially in juxtaposition to Anakin and Padmé's secret relationship.

 The plot continues as Senator Tal Merrik takes Satine hostage, rigging the engines of the Coronet to explode if Obi-Wan tries to rescue her.
-Amid a moral quandary — if Satine kills Merrik, she is not a pacifist, and if Obi-Wan kills Merrik, he loses Satine’s respect — Anakin attacks the senator from behind and kills him, as Darth Vader’s theme plays in the background, an ominous ode to the future.
+Amid a moral quandary — if Satine kills Merrik, she is not a pacifist, and if Obi-Wan kills Merrik, he loses Satine's respect — Anakin attacks the senator from behind and kills him, as Darth Vader's theme plays in the background, an ominous foreshadowing.

 6. “Clone Cadets” (Season 3, Episode 1)

 “Brothers in arms are brothers for life.”

 Fans looking for episodes exploring the lives and lore of the clone troopers have to look no further.
 This episode is a prequel to the episode “Rookies.”
 It also introduces 99, a malformed clone that leads to the creation of Clone Force 99 (or the Bad Batch), who plays a crucial part in the final season of Clone Wars and in their named TV show.

 The story follows the Domino Squad as they prepare for graduation from their training on Kamino, but the team is dysfunctional, and they fail their tests.
 CT-782 (later known as Hevy) attempts to go AWOL but is stopped by 99, who reinforces the importance of brotherhood among the Clones, an interaction that ultimately leads to Hevy sacrificing himself in “Rookies” to save his team.

 “The swiftest path to destruction is through vengeance.”